purefiprotocol/signer-backend/README.md

 # signer-backend

-This repository contains the code for a backend application that signs messages using the ethers library.
+This repository contains the code for a backend application that signs messages using the viem library.
 The application provides a single endpoint for signing messages using a specified private key.

 ## Installation and Setup